 Improperly Sized Ductwork or HVAC Unit

-If your HVAC unit or ductwork aren’t matched to the needs of your home, this can cause an air imbalance because you won’t have enough airflow for your square footage.
-Another problem of wrong-size unit or ducts is long-term damage to your system.
+If your HVAC unit or ductwork isn’t matched to the needs of your home, this can cause an air imbalance because you won’t have enough airflow for your square footage.
+Another problem of wrong-size units or ducts is long-term damage to your system.

 Rising Heat & Poorly Insulated Rooms

 Heat buildup either in upstairs rooms or areas of your home that aren’t well insulated can cause hot spots that send your A/C unit into overdrive trying to compensate for the warmer areas.

 It’s not unusual for an upstairs to be 8-10 degrees warmer than the downstairs, and if your system isn’t set up to properly compensate for the difference, you can have costly imbalances.

 DIY Tips to Address Hot & Cold Spots in Your Home